Meet the Team

 Program Assistant

 Natasha Marsh (she/her) joined Lowell Arts in 2024.
-She recently graduated from Hope College with a degree in Studio Art and Business.
+She graduated from Hope College in 2024 with a degree in Studio Art and Business.
 During her time at Hope, she was selected as the Borgeson Artist in Residence Assistant to artist Nick Fagan.
 Her background includes graphic design, painting, and illustration.

 Theatre Intern